courageJ/SMR/README.md

 # The SMR paper

-Jie Wu , Yu Hua , Pengfei Zuo and Yuanyuan Sun, "A Cost-efficient Rewriting Scheme to Improve Restore Performance in Deduplication Systems".
+Jie Wu, Yu Hua, Pengfei Zuo and Yuanyuan Sun, "A Cost-efficient Rewriting Scheme to Improve Restore Performance in Deduplication Systems".

 # Implementation